oswida/cyber/docs/en/srd.md

 They must then make a BIO/INF save (with the ability value after reduction) to avoid **critical damage**.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

-Any PC that suffers BIO critical damage cannot do anything but crawl weakly, grasping for life.
+Any PC that suffers BIO critical damage cannot do anything but crawl weakly, hanging on to life.
 If given aid and rest, they will stabilize.
 If left untreated, they die within the hour.

 Any PC that suffers INF critical damage, becomes immobilised in the Infosphere (cannot move between nodes) or all its cyber modifications temporarily cease to function if it operates in the physical world.

-The **Black ICE** and **EMP weapons** have an additional critical damage effect: *"if the target has a neuroprocessor, inflict as many points of damage to the target's PSY as have been inflicted in INF this turn"*.
+The **Black ICE** and **EMP weapons** have an additional critical damage effect: *"if the target has a neuroprocessor, inflict as many points of damage to the target's PSY as have been inflicted to INF this turn"*.

 #### Armor